StochLab/PIP-Loco/README.md

-# PIP-Loco: A Proprioceptive Infinite Horizon Planning Framework for Quadrupedal Robot Locomotion
+### PIP-Loco: A Proprioceptive Infinite-Horizon Planning Framework for Quadrupedal Robot Locomotion

-Code will be released soon.
+We’re planning to merge the code with our extended work.
 Stay tuned!